Symmetry-Based Real-Space Framework for Realizing Flat Bands and Unveiling Nodal-Line Touchings: General framework

-The first condition in Eq.~\eqref{cond} has a clear physical interpretation.
-It indicates that the CLS associated with a FB, as an eigenstate, must exhibit a vanishing hopping amplitude outward.
-We refer to it as the interference condition, which can be intuitively understood as that the wavefunction is trapped in the region as designed.
-In realistic TB models, the hoppings should vanish when two orbitals are far enough, therefore $\mathbb{H}_{\text{r}}$ is truncated from a macroscopic number of lattice sites to a few ones adjacent to $\mathbb{H}_{\text{c}}$, which become much smaller and denoted as $\mathbb{H}_{\text{tr}}$.
-In this sense, $S$ could be simplified as a linear mapping between these two Hilbert subspaces of only several sites.
-We now establish a general procedure to obtain symmetric CLSs.
-First, the mapping $S$, determined by the parameters of the model, must have a non-empty kernel to allow the CLS to live within.
-Second, we further search for eigenstates in $\text{Ker}(S)$ to qualify as a CLS.
-Notably, our setup naturally guarantees that both $\mathbb{H}_{\text{c}}$ and $\mathbb{H}_{\text{tr}}$ are closed under the symmetry operations, therefore we can implement both the steps with the aid of symmetries and corresponding representations, which is not limited to special lattices.
-To be more specific, we decompose $\mathbb{H}_{\text{c}}$ and $\mathbb{H}_{\text{tr}}$ based on the Irreps of $\mathcal{G}$, and only the couplings between the same Irreps are allowed by symmetry.
-This provides us an insightful classification: for some models, the decomposition yields different Irreps for $\mathbb{H}_{\text{c}}$ and $\mathbb{H}_{\text{tr}}$, therefore we could directly identify $\text{Ker}(S)$.
-Typical examples include the famous Kagome, pyrochlore (line graph) \cite{mielke1991ferromagnetic,mielke1991ferromagnetism,bergman2008band}, Lieb (split graph) \cite{lieb1989two,ma2020spin} and Dice lattice \cite{bergman2008band} with $s$-orbitals, where specific lattice geometry plays an essential role and we call them lattice-dominant.
-Another situation is that $\mathbb{H}_{\text{c}}$ and $\mathbb{H}_{\text{tr}}$ share the same Irreps hence symmetries alone do not guarantee a non-empty $\text{Ker}(S)$.
-In this case, it is still possible to get a kernel by eliminating a particular coupling channel labeled by the Irrep, and we call them lattice-assisted.
+As mentioned earlier, symmetry will play a key role in the above two steps.
+Our setup naturally guarantees that both $\mathbb{H}_{\text{c}}$ and $\mathbb{H}_{\text{tr}}$ are closed under symmetry operations.
+Therefore, we can implement both steps with the aid of symmetry representations.
+In the first step, we can decompose $\mathbb{H}_{\text{c}}$ and $\mathbb{H}_{\text{tr}}$ based on the Irreps of $\mathcal{G}$ (see Eq.~\eqref{decomposition0} as the first example).
+Notice that only the couplings between the same Irreps are allowed by symmetry, the mapping $S$ is classified into different channels labeled by the Irrep.
+Since such ``selection rule" is not limited to special lattices, our approach also goes beyond the limitation of lattice geometry.
+Moreover, we could categorize all the FB models into two classes from a new perspective.
+In the first class, the decomposition of $\mathbb{H}_{\text{c}}$ and $\mathbb{H}_{\text{tr}}$ produces different Irreps; therefore, we could directly identify $\text{Ker}(S)$.
+This typically happens in lattices with special geometry and isotropic hoppings, including the most prominent examples like Kagome, pyrochlore (line graph) \cite{mielke1991ferromagnetic,mielke1991ferromagnetism,mielke1992exact,bergman2008band}, Lieb (split graph) \cite{lieb1989two,ma2020spin} and Dice lattice \cite{bergman2008band}.
+In such circumstances, lattice is the only degree of freedom and its geometry plays an essential role in trapping the CLSs, therefore these models could be called lattice-dominant.
+In the second class, $\mathbb{H}_{\text{c}}$ and $\mathbb{H}_{\text{tr}}$ share the same Irreps hence symmetries alone do not guarantee a non-empty $\text{Ker}(S)$.
+Nevertheless, it is still possible to obtain a kernel by eliminating a particular coupling channel.
 Practically, we can explicitly study the hoppings.
-Noticed that if two hopping vectors are related by an operation in $\mathcal{G}$, the corresponding matrices $t^{\langle ij\rangle}$ essentially transform to each other up to a unitary transformation.
+Notice that if two hopping vectors are related by an operation in $\mathcal{G}$, the corresponding matrices $t^{\langle ij\rangle}$ essentially transform to each other up to a unitary transformation.
 This could simplify the mathematical structure of $S$ (see Eq.~\eqref{S_honeycomb} as an example), thus assisting us in determining $\text{Ker}(S)$.
-After obtaining a non-empty kernel, the interference condition is satisfied, and we formally have $\mathbb{H}_{\text{c}}=\text{Ker}(S)\oplus\text{Ker}^{\perp}(S)$ with $\text{Ker}^{\perp}(S)$ the orthogonal complement of the kernel.
-The states in $\text{Ker}(S)$, which are already decoupled from $\mathbb{H}_{\text{r}}$, are the candidates of the symmetric CLS.
-Naturally, the next step is to further decouple these states from $\text{Ker}^{\perp}(S)$ to distinguish eigenstates, thus also fulfilling the second condition in Eq.~\eqref{cond}.
-Similarly, all the states are classified according to Irreps to simplify the analysis.
-We will use concrete examples with specified $\mathcal{G}$ for illustration in the following.
+It appears that the majority of high-orbital FBs belong to the latter class, indicating that the orbital degree of freedom is also indispensable.
+Here, although the lattice itself does not directly produce destructive interference, additional orbital degree of freedom allows the interference to equivalently occur in the internal space, thereby trapping a CLS.
+Such FBs could be referred to as lattice-assisted, in sharp comparison with the former class.
+In SM \cite{supp}, we apply our scheme to the Kagome lattice without and with orbital degree of freedom as an additional example, also demonstrating the difference between these two classes of FBs.